mpl-extensions/mpl-interactions/docs/API.rst

 pyplot
 ------

-Control the output of standard plotting functions such as ``plot`` and ``hist`` using sliders and other widgets.
-When using the ``ipympl`` backend these functions will leverage ipywidgets for the controls, otherwise they will use the built-in Matplotlib widgets.
+Control the output of standard plotting functions such as :func:`~matplotlib.pyplot.plot` and :func:`~matplotlib.pyplot.hist` using sliders and other widgets.
+When using the ``ipympl`` backend these functions will leverage ipywidgets for the controls, otherwise they will use the built-in Matplotlib widgets."

 .. currentmodule:: mpl_interactions
 .. autosummary::